Pappa/CTO-Fantasy/code/cto-fantasy/docs/PROJECT_GOALS.md

 Enable a debug mode to show more information when developing than will be seen by the player.

 REACT_APP_DEBUG=on npm start

+## 10. Burndown Feedback

+Provide feedback to the player about their burndown chart and what it says about the team.
+Check QA slides for examples (Lecture 7.
+Planning).